NeilTynan/pands-project/README.md

 ## About the Dataset

 First published in 1936, the Iris dataset is one of the earliest datasets used in the literature on classification methods.
 Originally published by the UCI Machine Learning Repository, the dataset consists of 150 rows, each row representing an Iris plant.
-There are three major subdivisons, each representing a different species of Iris with the 150 rows being equally divided amoung these three types (for a total of 150 entries).
+There are three major subdivisons, each representing a different species of Iris with the 150 rows being equally divided amoung these three types.
 These three species are:
  - Iris setosa: Characterized by its relatively small size, with distinctive characteristics in sepal and petal dimensions.
  - Iris versicolor: Moderate in size, with features falling between those of Iris setosa and Iris virginica.
  - Iris virginica: Generally larger in size, with notable differences in sepal and petal dimensions compared to the other two species.

-The dataset includes further data points related to each flower.
-These include:
+The dataset includes further information on features related to each species flower.
+The are four key variables for each flower, which include:
  - Sepal Length: The length of the iris flower's sepals
  - Sepal Width: The width of the iris flower's sepals.
  - Petal Length: The length of the iris flower's petals.